MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ## Desktop Bridge Packages

-The [Desktop Bridge](desktop-to-uwp-root.md) allows different configurations to integrate Win32 binaries within the application package (appx).
+The [Desktop Bridge](desktop-to-uwp-root.md) allows different configurations to integrate Win32 binaries within the Windows app package (appx).
 We can think of the progression across the Desktop Bridge as a journey with four key steps.

 - **Step 1 - Convert**: Package existing Win32 binaries with zero or minimal code changes.
 - **Step 2 - Enhance**: Include some basic UWP features (such as a live tile) in the existing app by referencing Windows.winmd from the existing Win32 code.
 - **Step 3 - Extend**: Include advanced UWP capabilities (like background tasks) with the existing app.
 If your UWP and Win32 components are built using managed languages (like C# or VB.Net) the resulting package will have mixed binaries that need to be processed carefully to guarantee the correct .NET Native processing.
 - **Step 4 - Migrate**: You have migrated your UI to modern XAML and C#/VB.NET, but still have legacy Win32 code.
 The entry point is now a UWP .NET executable, but you still have binaries in the package that use some Win32 APIs.

 The next table summarizes some of the differences for your app at each of the four steps.

 | Step | Binaries | EntryPoint | .NET Native | F5 Debug |
 |---|---|---|---|---|